 Stealing causes a whole bunch of problems.
 Suppose a kid sees a pen in a store and decides to take it.
 If she gets caught, the store owner might say she's not allowed in the store again.
 The owner might tell her parents.
 She may have to give money to pay for the pen and the police could be called because stealing (including shoplifting) is a crime.
 She could be arrested, especially if she has stolen before, and that could lead to more problems.
 She may have to go to court and may have some sort of punishment, like having to do work in the community to make up for what she has done.

 How does stealing make someone feel?
 Whoever is stealing is probably nervous during the act itself.
-If a kid gets away with it, he may be relieved at first.
-Later, he feels lousy because he knows what he did was wrong.
-He also might be afraid that someone will discover his secret, and he'll want to deny it.
+If she gets away with it, she may be relieved at first.
+Later, she feels lousy because she knows what she did was wrong.
+She also might be afraid that someone will discover her secret, and she'll want to deny it.
 But lying will only make matters worse.

-Kids who gets caught might be really embarrassed.
-Then they may be ashamed because they let their family down.
-They may feel like nobody trusts them anymore.
-They might feel stupid and worried.
-What if they go to jail?
-What if their favorite teacher finds out?
-What if they loses their friends?
+If she gets caught, she may be really embarrassed.
+Then she may be ashamed because she let down her family.
+She may feel like nobody trusts her anymore.
+She might feel stupid and worried.
+What if she goes to jail?
+What if her favorite teacher finds out?
+What if she loses her friends?